polyminer1/rhminer/README.md

-  -fou                  Failover user for stratum of a local wallet -fop                  Failover password for stratum or local wallet -r                    Retries connection count for stratum or local wallet
+  -fou                  Failover user for stratum of a local wallet -fop                  Failover password for stratum or local wallet -r                    Retries connection count for stratum or local wallet -dar                  Disable auto-reconnect on connection lost.
+                        Note : The miner will exit uppon loosing connection.

 Debug options:
-  -forcesequentialnonce (For debugging purpose) Force search nonce to be sequential, starting at 0.
-                        WARNING: This will gerate alot of uncle and refused solutions.
-  -disablecachednoncereuse (For debugging purpose) Disable RandomHash cached nonce reuse.
-                        This will lower hashrate substantially.
-  -testperformance      Run performance test for an amount of seconds.
-  -testperformancethreads Amount of threads to use for performance test.
+  -testperformance      Run performance test for an amount of seconds -testperformancethreads Amount of threads to use for performance test

 ```

 ## Examples
 ```
+With config file:
+ First use : Edit config.txt and set "s", "su" and desired "cputhreads" or "gputhreads"

+ Mining with default config.txt : rhminer.exe
+ Mining with specific config file : rhminer.exe -configfile {config file pathname}

+ With command line:
  Mining solo on cpu          : rhminer.exe -v 2 -r 20 -s http://127.0.0.1:4009 -cpu -cputhreads 4 -extrapayload HelloWorld
  Mining solo on cpu and gpu  : rhminer.exe -v 2 -r 20 -s http://127.0.0.1:4009 -cpu -cputhreads 4 -gpu 0 -gputhreads 262 -extrapayload HelloWorld
  Mining on a pool with 6 gpu : rhminer.exe -v 2 -r 20 -s stratum+tcp://somepool.com:1379 -su MyUsername -gpu 0,1,2,3,4,5 -gputhreads 400,512,512,512,210,512 -extrapayload Rig1